BioDynaMo/biodynamo/doc/user_guide/hello_world.md

 biodynamo run
 ```

-You should see "Simulation completed succesfully" as the output.
+You should see "Simulation completed successfully" as the output.

 ## Extra: Cell division